Your Impact

 “I have friends in the States, and they send me help sometimes because they know the situation of the Church in Puerto Rico,” said Bishop Figueroa Morales.

 He continued, “Sometimes they send me what a parish [in the United States] receives in a weekend collection.
-I don’t think that any, any church collection in Puerto Rico has a quarter of that or half of that in a year.”
+I don’t think that any church collection in Puerto Rico has a quarter of that or half of that in a year.”

 The disaster-struck dioceses could not have afforded the upfront cost needed to provide damage assessments without Catholic Extension Society’s coordination of disaster experts and initial financial backing.
 Catholic Extension Society provided $18 million to cover the upfront management costs, most of which will ultimately be reimbursed by the Federal Emergency Management Agency (FEMA).
 This capital has been a lifeline, ensuring the dioceses could pursue all the federal funding available to them.